Medically reviewed by Kristin Hall, FNP

 Increased need to urinate

 Nortriptyline can also increase your sensitivity to sunlight, making it important to wear sunscreen and keep yourself protected from bright light using protective clothing and/or sunglasses in peak sunlight hours.
+Learn more about nortriptyline side effects in our full guide.

 Although uncommon, nortriptyline can also cause more serious adverse reactions, including eye pain, changes in your heart rate, orthostatic hypotension (low blood pressure after standing up), low blood platelet count, chest pain, suicidal ideation and glaucoma.